HussainAhmad21200612/Todo-App/README.md

 ├── package.json
 └── README.md
 ```

-### Notes

-- The application uses React for the front-end and React Toastify for notifications.
+The application uses React for the front-end and React Toastify for notifications.
-- Make sure to customize `data.json` with your initial tasks.